hertzmann/hertzmann.github.io/_posts/2024-09-09-dvc-multiperspective.md

 </figure>
 </center>

 So far, I've shown examples where projections are attached horizontally or vertically.
 But it can also be used in other ways.
-For example, [Badki et al. (2017)](https://research.nvidia.com/publication/2017-07_computational-zoom-framework-post-capture-image-composition) describe an computational approach that combines different perspective projections for different depths, thereby bringing distant objects closer:
+For example, [Badki et al. (2017)](https://research.nvidia.com/publication/2017-07_computational-zoom-framework-post-capture-image-composition) describe a computational approach that combines different perspective projections for different depths, thereby bringing distant objects closer:

 <center>
 <figure>